orlandovald/progressive-delivery-demo/README.md

 ```

 ### 3. Build sample service images
-This command will create blue/green/yellow images of our test service
+This command will create a few image tags for our test service

 ```shell
 $ make build-images